FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Experimental evaluation for network traffic classifier

 \subsection{Attack results for engineered features}

 We perform model selection and training for a number of \ffnn\ architectures on all combinations of two scenarios, and tested the models for generality on the third scenario.
 The best architecture consists of three layers with 256, 128 and 64 hidden layers.
-We used the Adam optimizer, 50 epochs for training, mini-batch of 64, and a learning rate of 0.00026.
+We used the Adam optimizer, 50 epochs for training, a mini-batch of 64, and a learning rate of 0.00026.
 The F1 and AUC scores are much better than the \ffnn\ based on raw data representation.
 For instance, the best scenario is training on 1, 9, and testing on 2, which achieve an F1 score of 0.97, compared to 0.70 for raw data.

-We thus perform a more extensive analysis on the attack against engineered features in this scenario.
+We thus perform a more extensive analysis of the attack against engineered features in this scenario.
 The testing data for the attack is 407 \mal\ examples from scenario 2, among which 397 were predicted correctly by the classifier.

 \myparagraph{Evasion attack performance} First, we analyze the attack success rate with respect to the allowed perturbation, shown in Figure~\ref{fig:neris_sr}.
 The attack reaches 99\% success rate at $L_2$ distance 16.
 Interestingly, in this case the two baselines perform poorly, demonstrating again the clear advantages of our framework.
 We plot next the ROC curves under evasion attack in Figure~\ref{fig:neris_rocs} (using the 407 \mal\ examples and 407 \ben\ examples from testing scenario 2).
-At distance 8, the AUC score is 0.93 (compared to 0.98 without adversarial examples), but there is a sudden change at distance 10, with AUC score dropping to 0.77.
+At distance 8, the AUC score is 0.93 (compared to 0.98 without adversarial examples), but there is a sudden change at distance 10, with the AUC score dropping to 0.77.
 Moreover, at distance 12, the AUC reaches 0.12, showing the model's degradation under evasion attack with relatively small distance.

 The average number of port families updated during the attack is shown in Figure~\ref{fig:neris_ports_ave}.
 The maximum number is 3 ports, but it decreases to 1 port at distance higher than 12.
 While counter-intuitive, at larger distances the attacker can add larger perturbation to the aggregated statistics of one port, crossing the decision boundary.
-The ports most frequently modified are 443 and 80.
+The ports most frequently modified are 443 and 80, which are the ports with most network traffic.